 However Tritium has a half-life of 12 years so older “surplus” compasses on the market can be quite dim after manufacture (of the Tritium itself which could be much older than the assembled compass).
 Caveat emptor.

 My go-to compass (NSN 6605-01-196-6971, Oct 1986 manufacture date) is an example with simple phosphorescent markings, chargeable with a flashlight for night Ops.
-Apparently Tritium was not always a requirement of that MIL Spec/NSN definition.
+Apparently Tritium was not always a requirement of that MIL Spec/NSN definition, at least in 1986.

 The waiver of a radioactive exitation feature was probably related to the non-availability of Tritium from U.S. production reactors in the 1980’s.
 They were our only domestic source of that hydrogen isotope before a new reactor(s) was built later on.